vitalab/castor/README.md

 castor-runner logger=comet/offline ...
 ```
 To configure the Comet API and experiment's metadata, Comet relies on either i) environment variables (which you can set
-in a `.env` that will automatically be loaded using `python-dotenv`) or ii) a [`.comet.config`](.comet.config)` file.
+in a `.env` that will automatically be loaded using `python-dotenv`) or ii) a `.comet.config` file.
 For
 more information on how to configure Comet using environment variables or the config file, refer to
 [Comet's configuration variables documentation](https://www.comet.ml/docs/python-sdk/advanced/#comet-configuration-variables).

 An example of a `.comet.config` file, with the appropriate fields to track experiments online, can be found
-[here](.comet.config).
-You can simply copy the file to the directory of your choice within your project (be sure
+[here](https://github.com/nathanpainchaud/vital/tree/dev/.comet.config).
+You can simply copy the file to the directory
-not to commit your Comet API key!!!) and fill the values with your own Comet credentials and workspace setup.
+of your choice within your project (be sure not to commit your Comet API key!!!) and fill the values with your own Comet
+credentials and workspace setup.

+> **Note**
-> NOTE: No change to the code is necessary to change how the `CometLogger` handles the configuration from the
+> No change to the code is necessary to change how the `CometLogger` handles the configuration from the `.comet.config`
-> `.comet.config` file.
-The code simply reads the content of the `[comet]` section of the file and uses it to create a
+> file.
+The code simply reads the content of the `[comet]` section of the file and uses it to create a `CometLogger`
-> `CometLogger` instance.
-That way, you simply have to ensure that the fields present in your configuration match the
+> instance.
+That way, you simply have to ensure that the fields present in your configuration match the behavior you
-> behavior you want from the `CometLogger` integration in Lighting, and you're good to go!
+> want from the `CometLogger` integration in Lighting, and you're good to go!

 ## How to Contribute

 ### Environment Setup
-When installing a python environment as [described above](#install), the resulting environment is already fully
+When installing the dependencies using `poetry install` as [described above](#install), the resulting environment is
-configured to start contributing to the project.
+already fully configured to start contributing to the project.
 There's nothing to change to get coding!

 ### Version Control Hooks
 Before first trying to commit to the project, it is important to setup the version control hooks, so that commits